 You can typically rent gear for around $15 to $20(USD) from local dive shops, while the snorkeling tours can cost over $40(USD).
 Some scuba excursions will allow snorkelers to ride along with them as long as you pay to rent the equipment.

-If you'd like to see what's down below you might enjoy.
+If you're looking forward to experiencing below the water's surface you might want to check out.
 The waters that surround this island make up the Jacques Cousteau Underwater Reserve and feature a gorgeous and thriving shallow reef where you'll be able to interact with turtles, parrotfish, trumpetfish, barracuda, surgeon fish, and mush more.
-This snorkeling site is located within western Guadeloupe.
+This snorkeling site is located in western Guadeloupe.

-La Desirade Beach is another snorkeling spot you might enjoy.
+La Desirade Beach is another place you might enjoy.
 Protected by a system of coral reef that rings around most of the island, this spot is known for its clear waters and excellent biodiversity.

 A third location to consider is Plage Leroux.
 A crescent shaped cove with calm waters, this site features a macro reef of brain coral.
 Within this system lives starfish, bluehead wrasses, parrotfish, angelfish, eels, bright tangs, and octopus among many others.